Contour data from Google Earth

 https://www.gpsvisualizer.com/convert_input

 The figure below shows a gpx data file being added.
-It is important to set some output options carefully.
+It is essential to set some output options carefully.
 Notably, the option comma-delimited needs to be checked and the add DTM data source option also set (we used ‘best available source’).

 When complete, download the resultant csv file.